kevinyuchiu/Brain-Hemorrhage-Prediction/README.md

 2. April 13, 2017 - Formed group

 3. April 15, 2017 - Started developing website for timeline and preliminary results

+4. April 19, 2017 - Met Dr. Yannan Yu to know more about the project details

+5. April 22, 2017 - Recieved Data from Dr. Scalzo

+6. April 25, 2017 - Made a simple Decision Tree Classifier without any data transformation and got an accuracy of 95.8%.